projectara/gbsim/README.md

 found at https://github.com/projectara/manifesto.
 Using the Simple I2C Module as an example, a module can be inserted as follows:

-`cp /foo/bar/simple-i2c-module.mnfb /path/to/hotplug-module/MID1-simple-i2c-module.mnfb`
+`cp /foo/bar/simple-i2c-module.mnfb /path/to/hotplug-module/IID1-simple-i2c-module.mnfb`

-The *MIDn* prefix is required to specify the Module ID that the module occupies, indicating its location in the endoskeleton where *n* is a decimal integer greater than 0 indicating the Module ID.
+The *IIDn* prefix is required to specify the Interface ID, indicating its location in the endoskeleton where *n* is a decimal integer greater than 0 indicating the Interface ID.

 After module insertion, gbsim will report:

 ```
-[I] GBSIM: MID1-simple-i2c-module.mnfb module inserted
+[I] GBSIM: IID1-simple-i2c-module.mnfb module inserted
 [D] GBSIM: SVC->AP hotplug event (plug) sent
 ```